pharaoh-js/Pharaoh/README.md

 This is the front end for our tool, built in React, using Firepad.
 To get started, `git clone https://github.com/pharaoh-js/pharaoh.git`, `cd pharaoh`, `npm i`,  and `npm start`.
 If you have problems with webpack-dev-server's process not dying on `ctrl+c`, use `npm run go` instead.
+To build for production, use `npm run build`.

 Check out [the desktop app](https://github.com/pharaoh-js/pharaoh-desktop.git), too!